Inedo/inedo-docs/Content/proget/sca/vulnerabilities/howto.md

 ![Container Vulnerabilities](/resources/docs/proget-vulnerabilities-container.png){width="50%"}

 ## ProGet 2023 and Earlier
 Vulnerabilities had an overhaul in ProGet 2024.
-This was available as a preview feature in ProGet 2023.29+, which could be enabled by navigating to "Reporting & SCA" > "Vulnerabilities" and select "Enable Vulnerabilities Feature Preview..."
+This was available as a preview feature in ProGet 2023.29+, which could be enabled by navigating to "Reporting & SCA" > "Vulnerabilities" and selecting "Enable Vulnerabilities Feature Preview..."

 To see how to scan and block packages in earlier versions of ProGet 2023, see  [HOWTO: Scan and Block Packages in ProGet 2023 (archive.org)](https://web.archive.org/web/20231210004603/https://docs.inedo.com/docs/proget-sca-vulnerabilities-howto).